 Sustainable Transportation Coalition of Hawaii

-The Sustainable Transportation Coalition of Hawaii works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Sustainable Transportation Coalition of Hawaii works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: August 29, 1995